swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 If you have a counts matrix already you can instead run the **Load counts matrix** workflow.
 This will still convert it into an AnnData object for processing, and record the sample name.

-**Step 1** Load your input files into galaxy.
+1. Load your input files into galaxy.
 The counts matrix is expected in a [matrix market](https://networkrepository.com/mtx-matrix-market-format.html) format, which consists of 3 files.
 It is a common format for single cell data, generated by tools like Cell Ranger or StarSOLO, and is often available for public datasets.
 Files may be gzipped (suffixed .gz), there is no need to uncompress them.

  * **matrix.mtx (.gz)** : A file with the number of counts per cell
  * **genes.tsv (.gz)** or **features.tsv (.gz)** : A file listing all the genes or features in the experiment
  * **barcodes.tsv (.gz)** : A file listing the cellular barcodes in the experiment.

  You may have a 'filtered' and a 'raw' set of counts matrices - generally, the 'filtered' set should be used.
 The raw set may include large numbers of barcodes with very low counts - real cells are expected to be in the 'filtered' set.

-**Step 2.** Import the **Load counts matrix** workflow (listed above)
+2. Import the **Load counts matrix** workflow (listed above)

-**Step 3.** Hit run to bring up the following launch form.
+3. Hit run to bring up the following launch form.

 Once ready hit the 'run workflow' button.
 This pipeline should usually run quickly (less than an hour).